dagus01-lab/phi2FM/README.md

 - If want to add new models, modify `models` folder, and add it to the `training_script.py` (the main file running everything).

+## 4. Myriad

+Explains how to convert the model to OpenVINO 2020.3

+- The conversion to ONNX should happen in the `downstream` folder tho (see `convert_to_onnx` function under `downstream/utils/utils.py`)